cdapio/cdap/cdap-docs/admin-manual/source/index.rst

 - |metrics|_ CDAP collects **metrics about the application’s behavior and performance**.

 .. |monitoring| replace:: **Monitoring:**
-.. _monitoring: installation/monitoring.html
+.. _monitoring: operations/monitoring.html

 - |monitoring|_ CDAP collects **logs and metrics** for all of its internal services.
-  This section provides links to the relevant APIs for accessing these logs and metrics.
+  This section provides links to the relevant APIs for accessing these logs and metrics, and publishing metadata update notifications to Apache Kafka.

 .. |preferences| replace:: **Preferences and Runtime Arguments:**
 .. _preferences: operations/preferences.html